thavlik/machine-learning-portfolio/README.md

 ## Experiments
 These experiments make use of ground truth provided with the data.
 Ground truth for medical data typically constitutes either empirical measurement or the judgment of attending physicians.

-After spending in excess of $2,000 running these experiments, I believe additional progress can be made anywhere.
+After spending over $2,000 of my wages running these experiments, I believe additional progress can be made anywhere.
 However, my limited budget necessitates that only the most promising experiments see a GPU.

-[Mikolić et al 2020](https://doi.org/10.1089/neu.2020.7074) made me realize how justifiable publishing negative results can be.
 Research is convoluted (pun intended); large amounts of time and effort are often necessary to observe any results at all - even bad results.
 Additional work is then invested out of faith in one's techniques, frequently to no avail.
-When this happens, it seems to me the appropriate course of action is to humbly publish one's theoretical and empirical findings, so that others may benefit.
-Even though the structure of medical data is highly amenable to deep learning, it is important not to underestimate the difficulty of achieving performance on par with attending physicians.
+When this happens, it seems to me the appropriate course of action is to humbly publish one's theoretical and empirical findings, so that others may benefit, al la [Mikolić et al 2020](https://doi.org/10.1089/neu.2020.7074).
+Even though the structure of medical data is highly amenable to deep learning, it is important not to underestimate the difficulty of achieving performance on par with physicians.

 - [RSNA Intracranial Hemorrhage Prediction](experiments/rsna-intracranial/README.md): classification of brain CT scans by hemorrhage type
 - [DeepLesion](experiments/deeplesion/README.md): localization of tumors on abdominal CT scans